minhtricao-2105/UTS_RS2_VNG_Team/README.md

 The Technical Statement of the Robothon Competition is to develop an autonomous robotic solution for handling electronic waste and make the disassembly and sorting of electronic waste more efficient and sustainable through automated recycling.
 The increase in electronic waste is a significant environmental concern due to hazardous materials, which can endanger human health and the planet's well-being.
 Robot platforms are necessary to ensure workers' safety and develop innovative and sustainable solutions for dealing with increased electronic waste.

+##

+This project will be divided into three main programs:

+1. Controlling the UR3e Robot by using the Robotic Toolbox for Python.
+2. Communicate between the Robotic Toolbox and ROS using action-client command.
+3. Computer Vision using the OpenCV Library and the Intel D435 RealSense Camera.

 ## Installation

 To use this project, first of all, you need to install the Universal Driver.
 Here is step by step to install the Universal Driver: